aa755/paramcoq-iff/README.md

 ICFP2017 reviews and rebuttal : http://www.cs.cornell.edu/~aa755/ICFP2017.pdf

-slides from an invited talk at Coq Implementors Workshop 2017: https://coq.inria.fr/cocorico/CoqImplementorsWorkshop/CoqIW2017?action=AttachFile&do=get&target=CoqImplWorkshop2017Fixed.pdf
+slides from an invited talk at the Coq Implementors Workshop 2017: https://coq.inria.fr/cocorico/CoqImplementorsWorkshop/CoqIW2017?action=AttachFile&do=get&target=CoqImplWorkshop2017Fixed.pdf

 ## opam installation:
 This requires several dependencies, which can be install via opam: